MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm-sales-copilot.md

     :::image type="content" source="media/banner-add-contact.png" alt-text="Screenshot showing a banner message with a quick action for adding a new contact.":::

 1. In the **New contact** or **New lead** form, add the required information, and then select **Save**.

-Currently, banner messages that include quick CRM actions are available on up to two external emails per user per day.
-If you don't want these banners to appear, [ask your administrator to disable them](m365-admin-setting.md).

 ### See also